kdbanman/visualcrawl/docs/SemCrawl.md

 # Semantic Web Crawling #

-**WORK IN PROGRESS:**
 - This document is intended for readers already familiar with semantic web principles and technologies who wish to explore the idea of semantic web crawling.
 No knowledge of web crawlers is assumed.
 - Efficiency and parallelization will not be explored.
-- Citations will be of the form [{name}] until the document is finalized and the bibliography can be alphabetized.

 ## Web Crawlers